ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Advanced topics/Data structure.md

 }
 ```

-The json above is a simpler version of the welcome page of the Beagle Playground website.
+The JSON above is a simpler version of the welcome page of Beagle's Playground website.
 It renders a container to hold the rest of the elements: an image, two texts and a button.
 To see the full example and the UI rendered by it, access the [**Beagle Playground**](https://beagle-playground.netlify.app/).

 ## The Beagle Payload